sphero-inc/sphero-sdk-raspberrypi-python/projects/rc_rvr/ReadMe.md

 script in `/etc/xdg/lxsession/LXDE-pi` directory.

-- If you continue experiencing issues, you can also capture a screenshot of the terminal window if you uncomment the `scrot` command in the `autostart_rc_rvr.py` shell script.
+- If you continue experiencing issues, you can also capture a screenshot of the terminal window if you uncomment the `scrot` command in the `autostart_rc_rvr.sh` shell script.
 The terminal window that launches at startup automatically closes if it encounters an error.
 This will allow you to see the error message being generated.